aridjayarecipes/cutesrecipes.web.app/content/post/2215-step-by-step-guide-to-prepare-speedy-firecracker-salmon.md

 1. Make ready 1/4 cup chives or green onions chopped

-It's the perfect complement to any rich fish like salmon.
+It&#39;s the perfect complement to any rich fish like salmon.
 Firecracker Salmon and Cauliflower Rice Recipe!
 In this recipe, I will show you how to perfectly sear salmon at home, better than a restaurant!
 See more ideas about firecracker salmon, firecracker salmon recipes, salmon recipes.

 <!--inarticleads2-->